Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The best way to measure your Newfie’s height is with a dressmaker’s measuring tape.
 You could also use a carpenter or builder’s steel tape or a piece of string, but they will not be as efficient or user-friendly.
 Have your dog stand on hard, level ground and keep still.
 Measure them from the top of their withers—the point of their shoulder blades—down to the ground.

-You can keep track of your Newfie’s weight at home for the first 3 or 4 months of their life.
+You can keep track of your Newfoundland dog’s weight at home for the first 3 or 4 months of their life.
 After that, you will have to take them into your veterinarian’s rooms for this task, as you will no longer be able to pick them up!
 To weigh them at home, first weigh yourself, then weigh yourself while you’re holding your pup.
 Then, subtract the smaller number from the larger one, leaving you with their weight.

 In Summary